"Dec. 3, 2012 -- One of the oldest, cheapest, and most widely used diabetes drugs may be a promising new cancer treatment.

 In new research from the Mayo Clinic, ovarian cancer patients who took the drug metformin survived longer than p"...

 Gemzar (gemcitabine for injection, USP) is a nucleoside metabolic inhibitor that exhibits antitumor activity.
-Gemcitabine HC1 is 2'-deoxy-2',2'-difluorocytidine monohydrochloride (β-isomer).
+Gemcitabine HCl is 2´-deoxy-2´,2´-difluorocytidine monohydrochloride (β-isomer).

 The structural formula is as follows:

-Gemcitabine HC1 is a white to off-white solid.
-It is soluble in water, slightly soluble in methanol, and practically insoluble in ethanol and polar organic solvents.
+Gemcitabine HCl is soluble in water, slightly soluble in methanol, and practically insoluble in ethanol and polar organic solvents.

-The clinical formulation is supplied in a sterile form for intravenous use only.
-Vials of Gemzar (gemcitabine hcl) contain either 200 mg or 1 g of gemcitabine HC1 (expressed as free base) formulated with mannitol (200 mg or 1 g, respectively) and sodium acetate (12.5 mg or 62.5 mg, respectively) as a sterile lyophilized powder.
+Gemzar is supplied in a sterile form for intravenous use only.
+Vials of Gemzar contain either 200 mg or 1 g of gemcitabine HCl (expressed as free base) formulated with mannitol (200 mg or 1 g, respectively) and sodium acetate (12.5 mg or 62.5 mg, respectively) as a sterile lyophilized powder.
 Hydrochloric acid and/or sodium hydroxide may have been added for pH adjustment.

 What are the possible side effects of gemcitabine (Gemzar)?

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.